mwickett/squarespace-overlay/README.md

 ### CSS

 This project uses Sass, which is very similar to LESS.
-It really makes no difference though because the end result we're going to be adding to Squarespace's Custom CSS Editor is going to be compiled CSS.
+It really makes no difference though because the end result is that we're going to be adding it to Squarespace's Custom CSS Editor, or linking directly to the asset.
 You could customize this workflow to use LESS instead.

-Head over to the `sass` folder and explore how everything is setup.
+Head over to the [sass](/sass) folder and explore how everything is setup.
 Don't be overwhelmed at the amount of files and folders.
 If you organize your custom CSS like this you'll have a very maintainable, modular project.
 I've tried to keep it as organized as possible.
 Here's a quick overview:

-* `sass/blocks` - This folder contains one CSS file per Squarespace block.
+* [sass/blocks](/sass/blocks) - This folder contains one CSS file per Squarespace block.
 For example, if you're making customizations to a Squarespace summary block, store the CSS in a file in this folder.
-* `sass/collections` - This folder contains one CSS file per Squarespace collection type.
+* [sass/collections](/sass/collections) - This folder contains one CSS file per Squarespace collection type.
 For example, if you're making customizations to a Squarespace blog collection, store the CSS in a file in this folder.
-* `sass/config` - This should store your project variables and mixins used in all of your Sass files.
+* [sass/config](/sass/config) - This should store your project variables and mixins used in all of your Sass files.
-* `sass/core` - Core CSS files are generally items that you're going to use site-wide, such as type, grids, icons, etc.
+* [sass/core](/sass/core) - Core CSS files are generally items that you're going to use site-wide, such as type, grids, icons, etc.
-* `sass/modules` - I like to call "modules" things that are "sections" of the website.
+* [sass/modules](/sass/modules) - I like to call "modules" things that are "sections" of the website.
 For example, a header or footer could technically be called a module.
 Or maybe I'm creating a custom Google Map that's used in multiple places in my site.
 These are modules, in my mind.
-* `sass/sqs` - These are global Squarespace customizations, such as for the announcement bar, Squarespace shopping cart, or anything else.
+* [sass/sqs](/sass/sqs) - These are global Squarespace customizations, such as for the announcement bar, Squarespace shopping cart, or anything else.
-* `sass/state` - State normally contains CSS related to hovers, taps, or UI state.
+* [sass/state](/sass/state) - State normally contains CSS related to hovers, taps, or UI state.
 Also, I normally put "modifiers" in here.
-* `screen.scss` - This is your CSS entry point file.
+* [screen.scss](/screen.scss) - This is your CSS entry point file.
 This is how you create a modular Sass system.
 Head over to this file and give it a look.
 It simply @imports everything in the order you specify.
 Sass compiles your CSS file according to the order specified.

 Remember, you do not have to use everything exactly how I set it up.
 Feel free to customize it.
 The point of this CSS system is maintainability.
 If my client needs a design update to Squarespace video blocks, or I have a bug in my grid system, I know exactly where to go to edit my CSS.